shrideio/shoebox/README.md

     ...cus' it has something in it to getcha runnin'! :cowboy_hat_face: :boom: :tada:

-    Shoebox is a symbolic name representing a simple multipurpose storage for old toys, commix books, SEGA/Nintendo cartridges, Play Station disks, board game accessories... in short, for things that use to (or still) bring us joy.
+    Shoebox is a symbolic name representing simple multipurpose storage for old toys, commix books, SEGA/Nintendo cartridges, Play Station disks, board game accessories... in short, for things that used to (or still) bring us joy.
 We believe that this "shoebox" contains a few "toys" that might help you brining a structure in teamwork and make collaborative software development with your peers more enjoyable.
 Happy hacking fellas! :nerd_face:

 ### TL;DR

+- Components: Git; CI/CD; Docker Registry; Package Management; Secrets Management; Project Management
+- Minimum requirements: CentOS/RHEL 7.0; 2 vCPUs; 4 GB RAM; 20 GB storage; 1 IPv4 address
+- Future plans: Add more build configurations; Move to K8s
+- Cons: Single machine configuration; Docker support is a MUST for the build pipeline

 ## Setup Outline